-An employer may choose to reimburse their employees for general automobile expenses or may choose to reimburse based on mileage.
-There are other ways of ensuring employees are reimbursed for those costs associated with using their personal vehicle for company-related activities.
+An employer may choose to reimburse their employees for general automobile expenses or reimburse based on mileage.
+There are various ways of ensuring employees are reimbursed for those costs associated with using their personal vehicle for company-related activities.

-It’s also important for the employer and employee to keep in mind that if the allowance total given to the employee is higher than what the IRS standard mileage rate would have been, the overage must be report as income rather than reimbursement.
+In addition, employers should keep in mind that mileage tax deductions only go up to the standard IRS mileage allowance, because if the allowance total given to the employee is higher than what the IRS standard mileage rate would have been, the overage must be reported as income rather than reimbursement.

 Although mileage reimbursement is typically straightforward, there are variations to this method that employers, and employees, must be aware of.
-The first option is the standard mileage rate.
-The second option is the Fixed and Variable Rate or FAVR.
+The first option is the standard mileage rate, and the second is the fixed and variable rate or FAVR.

 The standard mileage rate is the easiest and most straightforward way of tracking and reimbursing employees for use of their personal vehicles for employer-related activities.
 The IRS standard mileage rate addresses this specifically and is designed to make it very easy and straightforward for both the employer and employee.